d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 * `minbucket = 7`, this is also the default, the minimum in any terminal node.
 * `cp = 0.0001`, the minimum factor of decreasing lack of fit for a split to be attempted.

-This is quite a big tree because I use a very small `cp` (I'm not showing it for that reason, but you can find it [here]()).
+This is quite a big tree because I use a very small `cp` (I'm not showing it for that reason, but you can [find it here](/figure/source/what-demographics-voted-for-trump/2017-01-23-what-demographics-voted-for-trump/plot_large_tree-1.png){:target="_blank"}).
 Simpler trees are preferred, since they are less likely to overfit the data.

 ## Pruning the tree